-1.7 Research Significance
+1.8 Research Significance

-The ECG analysis system is one of the biosignal processing areas that involve the application of computer science and engineering to detect and visualize the biological processes.
-It is necessary tools and information to the study of diseases to use advanced technology to the complicated issues of medical aid that essential to boost the patient living quality and appropriate treatment.
+The ECG analysis systems are the biosignals processing area which involves in the application of the computer science & engineering to be detected & visualize the biological processes.
+It is necessary tool & information to the studies of diseases to use as a advance technologies to the complicated issues of medical aid that essential to boost the patient living quality and appropriate treatment.

-This research is important because it can be utilized by the other health care professionals together with physicians, nurses, therapists and technicians to compile information from several technical sources to develop new procedures, or to unravel clinical issues.
-The EKG analysis system will bring the likelihood to record the heart condition at early stage, that the matter is being onerous interpretation for non-trained individuals.
-Thus the importance in developing the system that produces this interpretation easier for non-trained individuals and therefore the system might sight the unwellness with high levels of accuracy as a result of many folks who died is the explanation for heart condition showed no outward symptoms.
-The results of ECG analysis using the proposed algorithm are able to be used in the patient monitoring system that can be used in a hospital, transport, or emergency response environment.
+So the researchs are important as it can be utilized by the other healths care professionals together with physicians, nurses, therapists and technicians to compile information from several technical sources to develop new procedures, or to unravel clinical issues.
+The EKG analysis system will bring the likelihood to recorded the heart condition at the initial stage that the matter is being onerous interpretation for non-trained individuals.
+Thus the importance in developing the system that produces this interpretation easier for non-trained individuals and therefore the system might sight the un- wellness with high levels of accuracy.

-1.8 Research Objectives
+1.9 Research Objective

 This analysis aims to design associate ElectroCardioGram (ECG) analysis system that may measure the speed and regularity of heartbeats.
-This method would like a decent quality and accurate of research output to make sure the correct results for the heart problems.
-Basically the goals of this analysis as follows.
+This method would like a decent quality and accuracy of the research outputs that makes sured the correct results for the heart problems.
+Basically the goals of this analysis as follow.